xgbuils/iterum/doc/API_transform_methods.md

 # Transform & clone methods
-Methods that returns instance of Iterum and can be chained with other methods.
+Methods that return instance of Iterum and can be chained with other Iterum methods.

 ## .concat (generator)